miguelhd/gear-case-finder/PROGRESS.md

   - Added robust error handling to return partial results instead of failing completely

 ### 2. 405 Method Not Allowed error in GraphQL API
-- **Root Cause**: Missing CORS configuration in the GraphQL API handler, causing it to reject OPTIONS requests
+- **Root Cause**: Insufficient CORS configuration in the GraphQL API handler, causing it to reject OPTIONS requests and Apollo-specific headers
 - **Solution Implemented**:
   - Added proper CORS configuration using the micro-cors package
   - Added explicit handling for OPTIONS requests to respond correctly to browser preflight checks
-  - Added appropriate CORS headers to all responses
+  - Added Apollo-specific headers ('apollo-require-preflight' and 'Apollo-Require-Preflight') to the allowed headers list
-  - Configured allowed HTTP methods and headers
+  - Added special handling for GET requests that might be used by some Apollo Client configurations
+  - Enhanced CORS preflight handling with Access-Control-Max-Age header
+  - Improved error handling and request logging for better troubleshooting

 ### 3. Repository Management
 - Added proper .gitignore file to exclude node_modules and build artifacts from Git tracking